-Multi-factor authentication (MFA) is an authentication method in which the voter is only granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism.
+Multi-factor authentication (MFA) is an electronic verification method in which the voter can only get access after successfully presenting two or more verification factors of evidence to gain access to the resource.

 How it Works

 Your voting security can be enhanced by introducing 2FA for your voters.
-This is an optional layer of security that prompts your voter upon successful login from their distributed User ID and PIN to confirm a NETCODE.
-This netcode is sent to their email address or via an SMS.
-Once the NETCODE has been entered correctly, the voter will be granted access.
+This is an optional layer of security that prompts your voter after they successfully log in.

 Once they enter a valid code, they can proceed to vote.

 *The 2FA works for both online and SMS voting.
 For SMS voting, a 4-digit pin will be sent on their emails in advance and provide a question for an extra layer of security.